 Successor Trustees are often unprepared for the duties thrust upon them when a parent passes.
 Jonathan helps his successor trustee clients perform their duties under a trust agreement.
 This requires, among other things, marshaling trust assets, debts, notifying beneficiaries and maintaining a detailed log of all actions and dollars spent.
 The successor trustee is also typically charged with distributing trust gifts to beneficiaries in a timely manner and providing an accurate, annual accounting of trust expenditures.
 Jonathan advises his clients about their duties as successor trustees to ensure they have complied with their obligations to named beneficiaries.

-When he is away from the office, Jonathan enjoys spending time with his wife, Amber, and two daughters, Lola and Margaux.
+When he is away from the office, Jonathan enjoys spending time with his wife, Amber and their three children Lola, Margaux, and Liam.

 - California State Bar